damianh/LittleForker/README.md

 ## Features

-  1. **ProcessExitedHelper**: a helper around `Process.Exited` with some additional logging and event raising if the process has already existed or not found.
+  1. **ProcessExitedHelper**: a helper around `Process.Exited` with some additional logging and event raising if the process has already exited or not found.

   2. **ProcessSupervisor**: allows a parent process to launch a child process and lifecycle is represented as a state machine.
 Supervisors can participate